Abdelghani88/liftoff-assignments/P2-Project_Outline/README.md

     User login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.
     Admin login: Admin can add update delete flights,manage Users accounts and sensitive Data.
     Search: Users will be able to search for available flights.
-    Add Flights: Admin  will be able to Add new flights when logged in.
 ### Technologies
     Java
     Spring Boot